migmolrod/browser-dashboard-pwa/docs/docs/requirements/templates.md

 # Templates

 This is a set of templates for each requirement type.
-There is

 ## For Business Requirements

+### Requirement template

 ```markdown
 ### BR-XXX: [Requirement Title]